mbrezu/Shovel/ShovelVmSpec.md

  * NAP means that the UDP returns normally, but instead of executing the next instruction, the VM goes to sleep; when woken up, the VM will continue from the instruction after the UDP call.

+One thing UDPs CANNOT DO is call ShovelScript functions - what should the VM do if UDP `A` calls ShovelScript function `B` which calls UDP `C` which asks the VM to go to sleep? (we have some state in `A` which we cannot serialize, hence we lose interruptibility)

 ## Quotas